‘There is a spring across the way,’ she says, as she points her finger toward the mountain opposite.

-A pool of light sits in the hollow of the valley, gradually fading with the retreating sun
+A pool of light sits in the hollow of the valley, gradually fading with the weakening sun

-The light flashes before our eyes and we turn sharply
+The last light flashes before our eyes and we turn sharply north

-that swallows us into its cool, blue stillness.
+toward the mountain that beckons us with its cool, blue stillness.

 We walk along the base of the mountain, the soft ground sprung by the buoyant heather underfoot.

-The flat, deep thumps of our feet on the earth follows us
+The deadened thumps of our feet on the earth follows us

 until we are up to our knees in the silty, black waters of the ribbon lake that halts us in our tracks.

-We are left with no choice but to wade our way through
+There is no other way but to wade our way through

-until a gentle whisper of falling water draws us to a narrow gap in the rocks.
+to the distant sound of trickling water that draws us to a gap in the rocks.

-We face the bank and see the spring–the freezing, clear waters running down from the mountain and into the depths of the lake in which we stand.
+We face the bank and see the spring–freezing, clear waters running down from on high and into the depths of the lake in which we stand.

 An agonising ache begins to travel up our legs